 What Damages Can A Lawyer Get For Your Child?

-You need to keep track of the various forms of recovery that are available to you if your child is injured.
-This will be for your own benefit and knowledge as well as to check the work of your attorney.
-First, you can recover for out-of-pocket expenses and costs that the incident caused the kid such as medical bills and lost wages.
-Second, you can recover for non-economic damages such as pain and suffering.
-Third, you can recover punitive damages if the abuser’s acts were particularly aggressive and egregious.
-Note, though, that punitive damages are not allowed in Illinois medical malpractice cases.
+Our law firm can ensure you recover your out-of-pocket expenses and costs that the incident including medical bills and lost wages.
+We will help you recover non-economic damages including pain and suffering.
+If the judge allows, we will work to recover punitive damages if the abuser's acts were particularly aggressive and egregious.
+Note, though, that punitive damages are not permitted in Illinois medical malpractice cases.
 We have helped victims obtain compensation and move beyond tragic incidents such as this.
 If you work with us, we can explain exactly why and how much you could receive if you filed a lawsuit.

 Don't Wait.
 Give us a Call

-A lawyer can fight for your injured child by filing a lawsuit, investigating the case, and arguing in court just to name a few things.
-Child injury cases take experience and a lot of work.
+A lawyer can fight for your injured child by filing a lawsuit, investigating the case, and arguing in court on your behalf.
+Resolving Child injury cases take experience and extensive legal work.
 Capable law firms can help fill this need so that your recovery is not put in danger.
 Contact our office to hear more about what we can do for you.